 Pain occurs when the median nerve squeezes while traveling to the wrist.
-This is a condition that tends to get worse with time, so it’s imperative to receive an early diagnosis and a treatment plan from your doctor.
+Carpal Tunnel is a condition that tends to get worse with time, so it’s imperative to receive an early diagnosis and a treatment plan from your doctor.

 Medicare and Carpal Tunnel

 Fortunately, Medicare covers most surgical and non-surgical treatments for carpal tunnel syndrome.
-However, beneficiaries are still responsible for 20% of Medicare costs after the deductible is met.
+However, beneficiaries are still responsible for 20% of Medicare costs after the deductible.

-Although, beneficiaries with additional coverage may have lower out of pocket cost.
-Before we talk about coverage, let’s discuss carpal tunnel symptoms and causes.
+Although beneficiaries with additional coverage may have lower out of pocket costs, before we talk about coverage, let’s discuss carpal tunnel symptoms and causes.